FirebaseExtended/experimental-extensions/export-user-data/getting-started.md

 }
 ```

+If you initialized Firestore in production mode, your rules will be configured by default such that no clients can read the export document.
+If you created Firestore in test mode, your rules will be configured by default such that all clients can read the export document.

 ## Storage Security rules

 By default, security rules will prevent any client reads to exported files.
-Security rules should be set up so that access is only granted when the user’s UID matches the UID field of the export record document, for example:
+To allow such reads, security rules can be set up so that access is only granted when the user’s UID matches the UID field of the export record document, for example:

 ```
 rules_version = '2';
 service firebase.storage {
 match /b/{bucket}/o {
 match /${param:FIRESTORE_EXPORTS_COLLECTION}/{exportId}/{allPaths=**} {
       allow read: if firestore.exists(/databases/(default)/documents/${param:FIRESTORE_EXPORTS_COLLECTION}/$(exportId))
         && (request.auth != null && firestore.get(/databases/(default)/documents/${param:FIRESTORE_EXPORTS_COLLECTION}/$(exportId)).data.uid == request.auth.uid)
 }
 }
 ```

 ## Client SDK Usage

 The extension requires an authenticated user to call the `exportUserData` callable function.
 The function returns a unique export ID which can be used to subscribe to a Firestore document within the `${param:FIRESTORE_EXPORTS_COLLECTION}` collection.
 The document contains the real time status of an export, containing a `status` property.
-See the [reference API](./REFERENCE.md) for full details.
+See the reference API for full details.

 Note: The following code requires that security rules have been added to the project.